Five Reasons to Visit Umbria

 3. Natural Beauty

 Umbria is geographically a mix of pastureland, forests and dramatic hills (particularly in the east, near the Apennines).
 The result is a spectacular, rustic, green landscape lovingly preserved.
 As mentioned above, the lush forests of the area provide a home for the many types of game that find their way to the Umbrian table.
-For families or travelers wanting a vacation that includes more vigorous forms of exercise than trekking through churches, Umbria is like a large, green park waiting to be explored.
+For families or travelers wanting a cooking vacation in Italy that includes more vigorous forms of exercise than trekking through churches, Umbria is like a large, green park waiting to be explored.

 4. Cultural Sites

 And speaking of trekking through churches….
-Umbria does not have a large metropolitan center, but boasts rather of a collection of smaller towns and cities (Perugia, Orvieto, Spoleto, Assisi, to name a few), each lovelier and more interesting than the last, with some of the most beautiful medieval and Renaissance art and architecture in the world.
+Umbria does not have a large metropolitan center, but boasts rather of a collection of smaller towns and cities (Spoleto, Perugia, Orvieto, and Assisi, to name a few), each lovelier and more interesting than the last, with some of the most beautiful medieval and Renaissance art and architecture in the world.
 Its many historical and artistic sites include Etruscan and Roman ruins, medieval churches, and religious meccas such as the birthplace of Saint Francis, Assisi.
 The region is also known for its many festivals, including the world-renowned Spoleto music festival.

 5. Location, location, location